scriptnull/vishnubharathi.codes/source/_posts/learning-to-swim.md

 Example of what we are dealing with here:

 When there are 5 nodes, we will end up making 5<sup>2</sup> = 25 network communications.
-For 10, it will be 100 and for 100, it will be 10,000 (just for sharing the knowledge of what nodes are in the cluster)
+For 10, it will be 100 and for 100, it will be 10,000.
+Remember this is just for sharing the knowledge of what nodes are in the cluster.
+That's too much and impractical.

+SWIM avoid this quadratic growth.

+## Performance metrics
+If we are desigining a membership system for a cluster, the following performance metrics could be considered:

+- Membership propogation speed (should be high)
+- Message load on the network (should be low)
+- Computation load on the process (should be low)
+- False failure detections (should be low)

+Typically we might want to have this in our monitoring system to figure out if something is going wrong with our membership system.